Pacific Creosoting Company: Superfund site

 At the official closure of the steam-enhanced pump and treat operation in 2004, an estimated 1 million gallons of contamination still needed treatment.
 The EPA has continued to treat contaminated groundwater and soils since then, using an updated version of the original 1994 construction.
 They also constructed a steel sheet pile wall to contain creosote seeps into the bay, however it is unclear how much groundwater and soils have been processed since the failure of the steam enhanced pump and treat operation failed.
 In 2008, the EPA readdressed a creosote seep through one of their formally declared "managed" areas by creating an exposure barrier system, which is a three-foot deep cap over the entire exposed area.
 This continual repair of caps placed in the region, along with adding rocks to address erosion, has been the main course of action until a new plan was proposed in 2016.
 This plan obtained approval in 2019, calling for two defined phases.
 Phase one outlines the construction of a new site access road, replacing the perimeter wall around the original Wyckoff processing site to contain creosote in upper layers of the aquifer, and a continued dredge and cap of neighboring beaches.
 The second phase of the plan is unclear; the official Wyckoff Superfund website through the EPA does not specify what the second phase entails, nor do any of the linked pdf documents.
-However, a broad overview of the plan is listed, including: removing all of the machinery from the failed steam enhanced pump and treat operation, creating a diversion subterranean wall for clean ground water to be diverted so as not to mix with creosote infiltrated ground water, immobilizing 267,000 cubic yards of contaminants in the current creosote polluted upper aquifer with a cement slurry (important to note that lower aquifer contamination is not addressed in this current action plan), creating outfall drains and caps for all impacted areas, and creating new “institutional controls” for how to best not disturb the cap moving forward.
+However, a broad overview of the plan is listed, including: removing all of the machinery from the failed steam enhanced pump and treat operation, creating a diversion subterranean wall for clean ground water to be diverted so as not to mix with creosote infiltrated ground water, immobilizing 267,000 cubic yards of contaminants in the current creosote polluted upper aquifer with a cement slurry (lower aquifer contamination is not addressed in this current action plan), creating outfall drains and caps for all impacted areas, and creating new “institutional controls” for how to best not disturb the cap moving forward.
 All of these steps are scheduled to be completed by 2032.